lifespline/lifespline-demo-python/samples/namespacesAndScopes/README.rst

 Important To Retain
 -------------------

+* namespaces are a way to provide imported objects a unique ID so they don't get overridden by objects with the same name in different modules, also for organization.
 * scopes are evaluated as **LEGB**
 * it is not recommended to use ``global`` and ``nonlocal`` keywords
 * ``locals()`` returns a dictionary with the names and references to clones of the objects in the local namespace